Normalize Uninflected Words

 - Difference: None (new flow component)

 This flow component is used to retrieve a normalized uninflected word.
-This flow gets lexical name (citation form) of each word from the input term and returns all combinations of these lexical names.
-In 2014 release, an algorithm is developed to uniquely determine the citation form and the order of associated spelling variants.
+This flow get lexical name of each word from the input term and returns all combinations of these lexical names.
 If the lexical name of a word is not found in the lexicon, the first item on the rule based uninflected term list (in alphabetical order) will be used.